14 January 2020

 Let’s take a look at the pen below.
 You can try changing the color in the picker and see the results.

 How to check HSL code for your RGB/HEX?

 Chrome DevTools is a wonderful tool.
 Just inspect the element with a color you need, find the style (color, background-color, etc.) and while holding shift button, click at the square with color picker.
 It goes in that order HEX -> RGB -> HSL.
 Really nice feature.

 If you don’t want to waste time looking for a style for the specific color, you can just open DevTools and add a new

 color style in an

 element.style.
 Then, type whatever color you want (

 red is the shortest 😉).
-After that, open the color picker and click the color which value you want to know.
+After that, open the color picker and click the color which value (or values) you want to know.

 It works exactly the same as with RGB, just add alpha channel with a value from 0 to 1.
 It’s as simple as the example below.